batchBoy3/Edo-OS-GUI/README.md

 Soon I might make this OS run a 2d version of Doom, because you guys keep on saying "MAKE IT RUN DOOM MAKE IT RUN DOOM" so I will.

 Changelog
-Version 2.36
-Added a Verify Folder setting.
-(ON by default and cannot be changed inside of OS, you will have to edit the code.)
-NOTE: This isnt completely finished yet, but will be.
-Expect minor bugs.

 Version 2.30
 Added an interactive OOBE setup.
 Will start after PB setup.